LennartKeller/trf_training_tut/text/PyTorchLightning.md

 print(issubclass(nn.Sequential, nn.Module))
 ```

-By chaining multiple instances of the dense layer in a `nn.
-Sequential` class, it is possible to create a simple feed-forward network.
-This network is again a subclass of the `nn.Module` class.

-A `LightningModule` is intended to replace the outmost `nn.Module` instance of a model, meaning the one that holds a complete network.
+A `LightningModule` is intended to replace the outmost `nn.Module` instance of a model, which holds the complete network.
 It extends the `nn.Module` class with new methods, designed to structure not only the logic of a single forward pass but also other steps like a complete train-, test- or validation-steps.
 With this extension, it becomes possible to define a single forward step through the network and how the models should be trained and tested as well.
 In essence, it provides a way to incorporate the training loop into the model itself.